Infringement

 - Use of administrative access to bypass endpoint restrictions

-- Cloning or compiling code from external sources such as GitHub, including malware-laden utilities disguised as open-source tools
+- Cloning or compiling code from external code repositories such as GitHub

-While some installations may appear harmless, all represent a breakdown in configuration control and acceptable use.
-In high-risk scenarios, such software may introduce remote access mechanisms, data exfiltration capabilities, or sandbox-evading malware.
+While some installations may appear harmless, unapproved software installs can represent a breakdown in configuration control and acceptable use.
+In high-risk scenarios, such software may introduce remote access mechanisms, data exfiltration capabilities, or other malware.
 Even benign cases signal behavioral drift, particularly when repeated or ignored, and can contribute to software sprawl, policy erosion, or eventual exploitation.

 Characteristics